 Yes, I currently keep in touch regularly with Martin Borthwick of the School of Engineering, and try to organise site tours for first and second year students in Civil Engineering and Construction Management.
 I also try to attend and be a part of demonstrations of engineering through presentations and careers fairs.

-I would greatly recommend undertaking a course with Plymouth University because of the excellent staff, course content, and the colleagues and friends you will meet on the course.
-Plymouth University provides the perfect environment in which every is able to dedicate themselves, show how determined they are, and excel.
+I would greatly recommend undertaking a course with the University of Plymouth because of the excellent staff, course content, and the colleagues and friends you will meet on the course.
+The University of Plymouth provides the perfect environment in which everyone is able to dedicate themselves, show how determined they are, and excel.

 Is there anything else which you would like to share with our current students?

 I would like to say thank you to the University for supplying brilliant resources, the experienced and motivating lecturers, the online sources of information, and multiple labs for research and development.
-If you are thinking of undertaking a course at Plymouth University, you are making a great choice and will not be disappointed.
+If you are thinking of undertaking a course at the University of Plymouth, you are making a great choice and will not be disappointed.